programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 While the first visualization produced out of this particular YouTube comment dataset reads pretty well, some of the words at the extreme ends of the left and right sides of the scale are largely irrelevant to the analysis.
 When you produce Wordfish models on your own datasets, you may find a larger number of outlier words that you wish to remove from the visualization.

 We've circled in red the words above that stand out in the first visualization, and the following code allows you to remove those additional stopwords that appeared as tails during the initial visualization.
-Once the new stopwords are removed, this code re-runs the Wordfish model and visualizations.
+Once the new stopwords are removed, this code re-runs the Wordfish model and visualizations:

 ```
 more_stopwords <- c("edward", "bombed", "calmly")